 Term Loans

 Businesses that are looking to expand can benefit from term loans.
-You can take a specific amount of money from a bank or credit union and agree to repay it within a specified time period.
+You can take a specific amount of money from a bank or credit union and agree to repay it within a specified period.
 Your borrowing amount can be higher with term loans, although you will typically have to offer an asset such as a piece of real estate as collateral.
-If your business has established a good credit history, you can get approved for a term loan in a matter of weeks, and immediately get your predetermined lump sum of money.
+If your business has established a good credit history, you can get approved for a term loan in weeks and immediately call your predetermined lump sum.

 RELATED: Check Your Business Credit Score (Equifax)